A R T I C L E S |

 collectors and especially new collectors have become infatuated

-with acquiring German helmets that were there.
-Because a certain
+with acquiring German helmets that were there at the battle.

-helmet with that color scheme is immediately called a Normandy Camo
+Normandy region, any helmet with that color scheme is immediately called a

-groupings and Japanese Naval Landing Force (NLF) gear.
-The later
+militaria groupings and Japanese Naval Landing Force (NLF) gear.

 selling price.
 The cold truth is that the Imperial Japanese Navy during World